Inventory days formula and why it's useful

 For example, if you have ten days of inventory and it takes 21 to resupply, then there is a negative time gap.
 If you order more products today, it will take 21 days for your supplier to deliver, while in ten days, you will be without products.
 As a result, you will have eleven days in which you will not meet your customers’ demands, putting you in an awkward position.

 Inventory management software helps a business to obtain an overall picture of inventory at any given time.
 It records all data about what inventory or stock is sourced, stored, ordered, sold and shipped.
 Inventory management software collates many layers of data that is often missing from ERP systems.
-Accurate measurement of stock enables people to plan, forecast, manage the company’s cash flow, supervise the flow of products/materials and improve the quality of customer service.
-Integrating your inventory control systems with ERP and sales data can often be the difference between staying competitive or not.
+Accurate measurement of stock enables people to plan, forecast, manage the company’s cash flow, supervise the flow of products/materials, improve the quality of customer service and ultimately improve overall operational efficiency.
+Integrating your inventory control systems with ERP, sales and financial data can often be the difference between staying competitive or not.

-Instead of waiting for your financial analyst to update complex excel templates a number of times a year to make sure your inventory ratios and and liquidity are on track, automated inventory calculations can give you a real-time indication of slow-moving products, understock or dead stock items.
-Up-to-date and self service inventory reporting can help reduce errors and give early warning of low inventory levels, reduce the need for adhoc inventory counts and help your team give customers the certainty that products can be delivered on time and in full.
+Instead of waiting for your financial analyst to update complex excel templates a number of times a year to ensure inventory ratios and liquidity are on track, automated inventory calculations can give you a real-time indication of slow-moving products, under stock or dead stock items.
+Up-to-date, self service inventory reporting can help reduce errors and give early warning of low inventory levels, reduce the need for ad hoc inventory counts and help your team give customers the certainty that products can be delivered on time and in full.

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.